 Business Presentation Introductions for Power and Impact

-With a collection of rare books on public speaking consisting of more than 1000 volumes reaching back to 1727, its inevitable that I come across the occasional gem to share – this one on the business presentation introduction.
+With a collection of rare books on public speaking consisting of more than 1000 volumes reaching back to 1727, it’s inevitable that I come across the occasional gem to share – this one on the business presentation introduction.

 And so it is that I distill the wisdom of old-time writers into chunks of advice administered in my own classes and seminars.
 But occasionally, the original is so darned quaint that it carries the charm of the decade in which it was crafted.